How to be nicer? We should all strive to be seen as nice people. However, being nice does not always come as easily to

 Friends support each other.

 They listen to each other and show empathy when it’s needed.
-They share good news and bad news and learn how to deal with both by talking it out with each other.
+They share good news and negative experiences and learn how to deal with both by talking it out with each other.

 Our friends are our support systems, and more often than not, they are the people we relate most to in the world.
 Friends learn from each other, and they are loyal to us even if we are not their immediate family.

 Being a nicer person can also mean being a good friend.
-Therefore, you should make it a goal to be the person your friends want to come to when they need advice or help, or just to talk to someone about something they are going through.
+Therefore, you should make it a goal to be the person your friends want to come to when they need advice or help, or just to talk to someone about something they are going through in an open and honest manner.

 2. Say good morning

 You may not be feeling your best when you get into the office, especially if it’s a Monday, but taking the time to greet your coworkers with a “Good morning!” and a smile can go a long way.

 You never know if a co worker is having a rough time themselves.
 Incorporate niceness by making a conscious effort to greet them positively, you can do a lot for their mood and yours.

 A “Good morning” can promote friendliness and a sense of togetherness in the workplace, so try to say it to a few people before you hunker down at your desk for the day.

 You can strengthen your relationships with your coworkers and further build a sense of community with just a little bit of effort in your social interactions.

 3. Post positively on social media

 A lot of times, social media is a place for us to relinquish ourselves of the thoughts and complaints we have towards the issues we are dealing with in our lives.

 We may use Twitter to rant about the terrible weather, the ornery customer at work we had to deal with, the traffic on the way home, etc.